 “It’s also important to check for any cracking in the foundation or sagging of your home,” Neil notes.
 “If you notice either of these things you should contact a foundation repair company quickly to keep the problem from getting worse.
 Your homeowners policy may not cover expansion or contraction of soil leading to foundation damage so catching the problem early can help you avoid a huge repair bill.”

-This is a general tip, but an important one.
+This is a general tip on a general to-do list, but an important one.
 Caulk is cheap and can help you keep moisture out of crevices you don’t want it in to avoid water damage and mold.
 It can help you weatherize your house to keep cold air out in the winter and keep it in during the summer.
-Go through your house and look for any spots where the caulk could use an update, or a crevice could use some new caulking.
+Go through your house, around your garage door, and look for any spots where the caulk could use an update, or a crevice could use some new caulking.

 The washer and dryer often sit out of sight in a laundry room, making it easy to overlook issues.
 Make a point to check around the washer for possible leaks.
 And check your dryer for lint buildup, which can cause fires.